davidmrau/rankers/README.md

 To train a model run `run.py` providing the dataset you want to train on.
 This is done by adding the flag `--dataset_train [dataset_name]`

  which invoces the training loop and will perform evaluation after each training epoch.
-The number of batch update steps that make up an epoch are defined in `run.py` in the function `train`, alsongside other parameters such as `evaluate_every`, etc..
+The number of batch update steps that make up an epoch are defined in `train_model.py` alsongside other parameters such as `evaluate_every`, etc..

 Note, the trainer will by default train with half precision (fp16).
 Use the flag `--no_fp16` to train with full floating point precision.